bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Yeah, so the miner mines, say, 50 Bitcoin and doesn't spend it, and then a week later, he mines 50 Bitcoin and also doesn't spend it.
 Now he's like, oh, I've got 100 Bitcoins, how am I gonna spend this?
 Oh, I'm gonna make a transaction and this transaction points to a previous transaction, that's what a transaction is to do.
-So you would point to the original Coinbase transaction by its hash and then also by the position of the output in the Coinbase transaction.
+So you would point to the original coinbase transaction by its hash and then also by the position of the output in the coinbase transaction.
 But then the question is, which one do you mean?
 And the Bitcoin Core software would simply look at the most recent one and would spend that.
 And There was only one entry, so it would just be overwritten.